Open space technology learning

 Open Space Technology refers to an established learning strategy that enables a community to engage deeply with topics of relevance and concern to them.
 It can be adopted in a more ‘purist’ sense following the method as outlined in numerous publications, or it can be modified for smaller or younger groups of learners.
 In either context, it has the potential to be a powerful learning methodology.

 The key to ‘open space technology’ is that the learners or community involved in the process, set the agenda and are given the opportunity to develop real solutions to the real challenges outlined by the group itself.
 It provides a framework leading to the development of solutions.
 The key is that the process taps into the existing capacities of the participants.

-Open Space Technology (OST) is a method for organizing and running a meeting, where participants have been invited in order to focus on a specific, important task or purpose.
+Open Space Technology (OST) is a method for organising and running a meeting, where participants have been invited in order to focus on a specific, important task or purpose.
 OST is a participant-driven process whose agenda is created by people attending.
-At the end of each OST meeting, a document is created summarizing the work of the group.
+At the end of each OST meeting, a document is created summarising the work of the group.
 The OST method is based upon work, beginning in the 1980s, by Owen Harrison.